s-h-a-d-o-w/spotify-ad-blocker/README.md

 to make things work.
 If you know better and would like to clean up the build progress for various C/C++ code, I appreciate any contribution.

+Building is a prerequisite to using `yarn start`.
+(Not triggered automatically on every start because it takes a while)

 ### Building

 This is only relevant if you for some reason want to build this project yourself - maybe you